FPavanello/acglobal/README.md

 ## Folders

  - `rscript/` - contains all R codes that replicates tables and figures in the paper
+ - `interm/` - where intermediate inputs are stored
  - `output/` - where all results are stored

 ## Data for replications